rceaeb/Javascript-Multiplication-Game/README.md

 ![1a](images/screenThree.png)

-<p>When the user clicks the begin button this they will see something similar to this depending on what number/question amount they choose</p>
+<p>When the user clicks the begin button they will see something similar to this depending on what number/question amount they choose</p>

 ![1a](images/screenFour.png)